llwyd1/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 File 1-last_digit.py - is a python script that outputs the last digit of a whole number <br>

 File 2-print_alphabet.py - is a python script that prints the ASCII alphabet in lowercase, not followed by a new line <br>

+File 3-print_alphabt.py - is a python script that prints the ASCII alphabet except q and e <br>